George Springer: 2023–present

 On June 25, 2023, Springer hit his 55th career leadoff home run, moving him into second place on the all-time list in leadoff home runs.
 On September 24, 2023, Springer hit an inside-the-park home run in a road game against the Tampa Bay Rays.
 In 2023, Springer batted .258/.327/.405 with 21 home runs and 72 RBIs.

 Springer struggled to start the 2024 season.
 In mid-May, he was dropped out of the leadoff spot in favor of Davis Schneider, down to sixth or seventh in the order.
 He finished with a career-low batting .220/.303/.371 with 19 home runs and 56 RBIs.

 In late June and early July 2025, Springer helped lead the Blue Jays in a four-game sweep of the New York Yankees.
 He hit four home runs and drove in 11 RBIs during the series, including two home runs on July 1 that secured a Canada Day victory for Toronto.
 After a sweep of the Los Angeles Angels that same week, he was named MLB's AL player of the week.

 He has been playing as the team's designated hitter for much of the season but, per his request, the clubhouse lineup card has him listed as "OP".
 It stands for "Offensive Player", because he insists that his role includes aspects other than hitting, such as running.

 On September 19, Springer hit his 30th home run of the season with a leadoff homer in the first inning against the Kansas City Royals on his 36th birthday.
 For the first time since 2019, he hit 30 homers in a season.

 On October 12, 2025, in Game 1 of the American League Championship Series, Springer hit a leadoff home run off Mariners starter Bryce Miller on the very first pitch to give the Blue Jays a 1–0 lead.
 His home run was the only run of the game for the Blue Jays and led until the top of the sixth when Cal Raleigh hit a game-tying home run.

-On October 20, 2025, in Game 7 of the American League Championship Series, Springer put the Blue Jays ahead with a three-run home run off of a pitch from Eduard Bazardo, giving the Blue Jays a 4–3 lead in the seventh inning.
-This would be the winning run of the series, resulting in Toronto returning to the World Series for the first time since 1993.
+On October 20, 2025, in Game 7 of the American League Championship Series, Springer put the Blue Jays ahead with a three-run home run off of a pitch from Eduard Bazardo, giving the Blue Jays a 4–3 lead in the seventh inning, and sending Toronto to the World Series for the first time since 1993.
+The Blue Jays lost to the defending champion Los Angeles Dodgers in seven games.

+On June 29, 2026, Springer scored a career-first leadoff Little League home run off a line drive bouncing past Juan Soto in left field and bobbled by A.J.
+Ewing, scored a triple followed by an error, to open a 2–1 victory over the New York Mets.